ojas-kanotra/pwn.college_ojas/Comprehending_commands.md

 ```

 ### New Learnings
-Interestingly, ls doesn't list all the files by default.
-Linux has a convention where files that start with a . don't show up by default in ls and in a few other contexts.
-To view them with ls, you need to invoke ls with the -a
+- Hidden files in Linux start with a dot (.) and are not shown by default
+- `ls -a` displays all files including hidden ones
+- Hidden files are commonly used for configuration and system files
+- Understanding hidden file conventions is important for complete filesystem exploration

 ### References
 None